Table of contents

 Piezoelectric Accelerometers (IEPE accelerometers)

-Accelerometers can be Wireless or Wired.
-Wireless accelerometers are very easy to mount, since no cables are required, but are not at all appropriate where dynamic (high speed), real-time measurements are needed due to their battery life limitations.
+Accelerometers can be wireless or wired.
+Wireless accelerometers are very easy to mount, since no cables are required, but are not at all appropriate where dynamic (high-speed), real-time measurements are needed due to their battery life limitations.

 Data collectors – data acquisition hardware